 A warning about Easy Bus: we have had terrible service from them and would advise steering clear of them unless it is your only option!
 There is no customer service - we've almost never experienced an Easy Bus turn up on time and have had to waste money on last-minute private transfers in order not to miss flights.
-No refund from Easy Bus even though on each occasion we've used them, they have never turned up (and we waited an hour).
+No refund from Easy Bus even though on numerous occasion that we've used them, they have failed to turn up (and we waited an hour).
+We only use them if there really isn't anything else.